penpot/penpot-docs/technical-guide/plugins/deployment.md

 ### Drag and drop

 Netlify offers a simple drag and drop method.
-Check [Netlify Drop](https://app.netlify.com/drop).
+Check <a target="_blank" href="https://app.netlify.com/drop">Netlify Drop</a>.

 #### How to deploy